Tuesday election sees new, old faces chosen for state House, Senate seats in River Valley; some results still pending

 FORT SMITH -- River Valley residents decided who will serve them in the Arkansas legislature on Tuesday.

-In the races for the state Senate, unofficial results on the Arkansas Secretary of State website as of press time show Sen. Gary Stubblefield, R-Branch, ahead of Libertarian Gabriel Andreuccetti, 32, for the District 26 Senate seat.
+In the races for the state Senate, unofficial results on the Associated Press with 99% of the votes counted show Sen. Gary Stubblefield, R-Branch, defeated Libertarian Gabriel Andreuccetti, 32, for the District 26 Senate seat.

-Complete but unofficial results from the Sebastian County Clerk's Office show State Rep. Justin Boyd, R-Fort Smith, defeated Democrat Becky Ward in the race for the District 27 Senate seat.
+Complete but unofficial results from the Sebastian County Clerk's Office with 99% of the votes counted show State Rep. Justin Boyd, R-Fort Smith, defeated Democrat Becky Ward in the race for the District 27 Senate seat.

-In the state House of Representatives races, unofficial results that were still being counted as of press time showed Republican Chad Puryear in the lead against Democrat Caitlin Oxford for the District 25 seat.
+In the state House of Representatives races, unofficial results from the Associated Press showed 99% of the votes counted with Republican Chad Puryear defeating Democrat Caitlin Oxford for the District 25 seat.

-For the District 49 House seat, Rep. Jay Richardson, D-Fort Smith, secured another term against Republican Max Avery, according to complete but unofficial results from Sebastian County.
+For the District 49 House seat, Rep. Jay Richardson, D-Fort Smith, secured another term against Republican Max Avery, with 99% of votes counted according to the Associated Press.

 Republican Zack Gramlich beat Democrat Diane Osborne and Libertarian Stephen Edwards for the District 50 House seat, complete but unofficial results state from Sebastian County.

-Unofficial results showed Rep. Marcus Richmond, R-Harvey, ahead of John Catlett, an independent candidate, for the House District 52 seat as of press time, according the state secretary of state's office.
+Unofficial results showed Rep. Marcus Richmond, R-Harvey, ahead of John Catlett, an independent candidate, for the House District 52 seat with 50% of the votes counted as of press time, according the Associated Press.

 Arkansas state senators usually serve a four-year term.
 State representatives serve two-year terms.
 Both earn an annual, base salary of $44,357.